You need not fear shame To play this game close ×

 Dark Clouds over Camden 06022026

 28 years since our last live show as a full-band in 1997, Sceptocrypt return with its new sound and songs off a forthcoming full-length.
 Having introduced itself as an acoustic one-man show teaser at Renaissance Open-Air, this time the band comes all guns blazing as a 5-piece, presenting new compositions not played at Renaissance!
 Expect dissonance & annihilation to meet harmony & peace as part of Dark Clouds over Camden!
 We promise to disturb and relax you in (not so equal) measures!
-Come to experience this at The Dev on 6th Feb, time tbc!
-Read more about the 2-day fest at Cult Never Dies If you want to stay informed of future gigs, pls click on the pic and RSVP….
+Keep an eye on the event page for updates.
+Read more about the 2-day fest at Cult Never Dies Sceptocrypt onstage 9pmVenue : The Devonshire Arms, 33 Kentish Town Rd, London NW1 8NLPrice : Free entry If you…

 click for full story